ComputeStacks/docs/docs/getting_started/architecture_overview.md

 Our default configuration is to run our containers using locally-mounted storage volumes.
 This provides both performance, stability, and cost benefits over shared/clustered storage, and for our typical customer, provides the best fit for their business model.

-However, if you have different uptime / performance targets that you need to hit, we can work with a number of different shared storage platforms.
+However, we understand that for some deployments it makes sense to have high-availability for your container services.
+In those use-cases, we can use NFS storage for our container volumes, which would allow your containers to automatically failover to another node.

 ### Backups